hypo69/hypo/pytest/gemini/src/utils/convertors/__init__.md

 *   If you have more complex functions, create more specific test cases for error conditions, valid inputs, and boundary cases.

 This improved solution addresses the previous issues and provides a more robust and maintainable test suite.
 Remember to add tests for all the functions in the provided module (`hypotez/src/utils/convertors/__init__.py`).
-Remember to adapt the mocking strategy as needed for other dependencies.
+Remember to adapt the mocking Startegy as needed for other dependencies.
 Consider creating a test file for each file that contains tested functions.